maritiren/maritiren.github.io/content/posts/defectdojo.md

   print(f"'{key}': '{value}'")
   print('------------------'
 ```
-This simple endpoint worked just fine.
-Now I want to test the endpoint that the report operator is using, `/api/v2/reimport-scan`.
-To do this, we need to attach a report file, and so we need to figure out the expected format.
-Therefore, I looked more into the report operator code.
+This endpoint worked fine.
+Next, test `/api/v2/reimport-scan`, which requires a
+report file.

-The report operator uses [kopf](https://kopf.readthedocs.io/en/latest), a Python framework for creating operators.
-The framework relies on creating handlers, and the report operator has a handler that fires when a new Trivy scan pod, named for instance `vulnerabilityreport.aquasecurity.github.io` is created:
+The operator uses [kopf](https://kopf.readthedocs.io/en/latest), a Python
+operator framework.
+It has a handler that triggers when Trivy creates scan
+reports:
 ```python
 # handlers.py
 @REQUEST_TIME.time()